IgorLadnik/graphql-service/README.md

       );

 In registered resolved field provides full path to the field and the field resolve function.
-In addition, topmost field should provide its output type as an dummy object of appropriate type (please see file *types.ts*).
+In addition, topmost field should provide its output type as a dummy object of appropriate type (please see file *types.ts*).
 E.g., object **User** represents type **ClassUser**.
 When field output type is array, then **type** property is assigned to an array with the appropriate type dummy object